 v_myRecordValue:= {v_myIntegerValue, {'11001'B, true}, "A string"};

 When the assignment notation is used for record-s, fields wished to be changed shall be identified explicitly and a value, the not used symbol "-" or the omit keyword can be associated with them.
 The omit keyword shall only be used for optional fields.
 Its result is that the given field is not present in the given value.
+Mandatory fields, not explicitly referred to in the notation or explicitely unspecified using the not used symbol "-", shall remain unchanged.
+In particular, when specifying partial values (i.e. setting the value of only a subset of the fields) using the assignment notation, at initialization, only the fields to be assigned values shall be specified.
+Fields not mentioned are implicitly left uninitialized.
+When re-assigning a previously initialized value, using the not used symbol or just skipping a field in an assignment notation, will cause that field to remain unchanged.
+Even when specifying partial values each field shall not appear more than once.

 NOTE: Please note the difference between omitted and uninitialized fields.
 Omitted optional fields are not present in the record or set value intentionally, i.e. the field is initialized and it does not prevent the whole record or set from being completely initialized.

-When the assignment notation is used in a scope, where the optional attribute is implicitly or explicitly set to "explicit omit", fields, not explicitly referred to in the notation, shall remain unchanged.
-In particular, when specifying partial values (i.e. setting the value of only a subset of the fields) using the assignment notation, for example, at initialization, only the fields or elements to be assigned values shall be specified.
-Fields or elements not mentioned are implicitly left uninitialized.
-It is also possible to leave fields explicitly unspecified using the not used symbol "-".
-When re-assigning a previously initialized value, using the not used symbol or just skipping a field or element in an assignment notation, will cause that field or element to remain unchanged.

 EXAMPLE 5:

+type record MyRecordType

+{

+bitstring field1,

+boolean field2 optional,

+charstring field3

+}

 var MyRecordType v_myVariable :=

 {